Whether you’re planning a battle, an important speech or dinner, preparation is key. The more you prep, the better you fare.

 - What colors am I using?
-Make sure that you note the exact ink colors you desire as Pantone, RGB or a CMYK code.
+Make sure that you note the exact ink colors you desire as Pantone or a CMYK code.

 - Would I like the paper to be coated or uncoated?
 Coated paper helps photos show great details and brings colors alive since the ink sits on top of the surface.
 Uncoated, or smooth, vellum, laid, wove, linen or felt finishes are easier to read since they are not reflective.